moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/quick_reference.md

 ```
 14. Use Github Workflow method to collaborate on a project.
 Branch off `main` and create a main branch for your project, `project-name-main`; all subsequent developers should branch off `project-name-main` to create feature branches for this project.
 When raising a PR ensure you merge into this branch, before merging into `main`; the PR summary should read something like "`github-user` wants to merge *X* commits into `project-name-main` from `project-name-feature-branch`".

 You are now ready to start building models collaboratively with `create-a-derived-tbale`.
-If you have any problems please check [Troubleshooting](/tools/create-a-derived-table/troubleshooting), or ask at [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) providing context.
+If you have any problems please check [Troubleshooting](/tools/create-a-derived-table/troubleshooting), or ask at [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) providing context and links if appropriate.

 ## Tips